PatrickSchababerle/google-ads-linkchecker/README.md

   *
   * "Do not touch"-area
   *
-  * These functions are used for the stupe process
+  * These functions are used for the setup process
   * when first using the script or for the mail support */